Vizitest/docs/Writerside/topics/Installation-Requirements.md

 Should the installation fail for any reason, we would appreciate it if you would [email the log files](Log-files.md) to [support@vizitest.com](mailto:support@vizitest.com).

 <warning>
-<strong>Important</strong>: you will be sent an email with instructions.
-Please check your junk folder if you haven't received it.
+<strong>Important</strong>: During the installation yo uwill be asked for your email details and will then be sent an email with instructions.
+Please check your junk folder if you don't received it.
 If you think you entered an incorrect email address, please <a href="Vizitest-services.md">remove the <pre>.vizitest folder</pre></a> and re-run the installer.
 </warning>

 <warning>
 <strong>Important</strong>: when the Vizitest frontend is opened in your browser for the first time, we recommend you should bookmark the page.
 We will soon be delivering Vizitest as a self-contained application.
 </warning>

+Once installed, please head to the [Getting Started](Overview.md) page.

 ## System Requirements